steve with truck

-Vehicle choices and management decisions have a lot to do with your financial success.
+Vehicle choices and management decisions have a big impact on your financial health.
 Sounds extreme?
 I don’t think so.
 True vehicle costs are not only large, but many of them are hidden, at least for a while.
 But eventually, every piper gets paid.
 Every penny you save with economical decisions on your vehicle go directly in your pocket sooner or later.
-Here are five tips for making that happen in your life.
+Here are five tips that I find useful for making that happen in your life.

 Drive Right Tip#1: Buy Used

 The last vehicle I bought was a 2004 Toyota Sienna all-wheel-drive van back in 2005.
-It cost me $39,000 here in Canada, it had 28,000 km on the clock and it cost $15,000 less than the same make and model available new.
+It cost me $39,000 here in Canada, it had 28,000 km on the clock and it cost $15,000 less than the same make and model available new (just one year older).
 I would have bought older and cheaper, but I wanted an all-wheel-drive version and they’re not easy to come by.
-But still, I sidestepped a $15,000 expense by buying a vehicle that was just one year old.
+But still, I sidestepped a $15,000 depreciation expense by buying a vehicle that was just one year old.
 Depreciation during the first year I owned the vehicle was probably less than $7,000.
-Now, more than 360,000 km (about 223,000 miles) later, this same vehicle continues to provide trouble-free service.
+Now, almost 400,000 km (almost 250,000 miles) later, this same vehicle continues to provide trouble-free service.
 Except for normal wear and tear and some very small repairs, nothing unexpected has gone wrong with this vehicle.
-By choosing reliable make and models, many hidden costs can be avoided, especially when buying from reputable sellers.
-You can find well-maintained used vehicles at EchoPark which ensures quality and provides significant savings on depreciation.With the current resale value of $6000, my annual depreciation has been $2750 per year overall, with current annual depreciation quite a bit lower than that.
+It still looks pretty well new.
+By choosing a reliable make and models, many hidden costs can be avoided, especially when buying from reputable sellers.
+You can find well-maintained used vehicles at EchoPark which ensures quality and provides significant savings on depreciation.With the current resale value of $6000, my annual depreciation has been $2750 per year overall, with current annual depreciation quite a bit lower than that right now.

-My other vehicle, my 1990 F-150 pickup truck I’ve written about before, cost me $7500 when I bought it used in 1998.
+My other vehicle, a 1990 F-150 pickup truck I’ve written about before, cost me $7500 when I bought it used in 1998.
+That;s it above.
 Last month a mechanic I know offered to buy the truck for $7500 because it’s in perfect condition.
 I’m not going to sell, but it shows me that depreciation on this rig has turned out to be zero.

 Driving Right Tip#2: Buy Reliability